Why Are My Dog’s Eyes Red?

 5 min read

 Dogs’ eyes are extremely sensitive.
-They can easily be susceptible to allergies, irritation, or injury.
+They can be susceptible to allergies, irritation, or injury.
 Here are some of the reasons your pup’s eyes get red from time to time.

 How are dog’s eyes different from humans?

-Dogs also have superpowers.
-It has been widely known that dogs see colors differently, but that’s because they can track light movement better than any human.
-They might not see all the colors of the rainbow, but they can out-track you at any given moment with their powerful sense of sight and scent.
+It’s been widely known that dogs see colors differently than humans, for example.
+They might not see all the colors of the rainbow, but they can out-track a human at any given moment with their powerful senses of sight and scent.
+They also have a reflective layer in their retina that allows them to see better than humans in the dark.

 Some breeds suffer from eye issues more than others